Umuzi-org/ACN-syllabus/content/topics/file-and-directory-naming/python/_index.md

 You should name your files and directories the same way you name Python variables.They should be small letters, and words should be separated by underscores, as that improves readability.

-It is important to note that the use of dashes in directory-naming takes preference as opposed to the use of underscores and be sure to keep in mind that all Python files have a .py extension.
+It is important to note that the use of underscores in directory_naming takes preference as opposed to the use of dashes.

+Also, be sure to keep in mind that all Python files have a .py extension.
 See below the recommended Python file and directory naming style.

 ### NO:
 ```